-People injured in multi vehicle accidents are able to claim compensation for their injuries through a civil lawsuit.
-These lawsuits are much more difficult to pursue than those involving only one plaintiff (the injured person) and one defendant (the at fault person).
-Before recovery for an injury claims occurs, liability, or fault, must first be determined.
-When there are multiple vehicles and drivers, determining liability often becomes much more challenging.
+People injured in multiple vehicle accidents are able to claim compensation for their injuries through a civil lawsuit.
+These lawsuits are much more difficult to pursue than those involving only one plaintiff (the injured person) and one defendant (the at-fault person).
+Before recovery for an injury claim occurs, liability, or fault, must first be determined.
+Determining liability often becomes much more challenging when there are multiple vehicles and drivers.

-Investigations and analysis by both local law enforcement officials and several insurance companies will follow most all multi-vehicle crashes.
+Investigations and analysis by local law enforcement officials and several insurance companies will follow most multi-vehicle crashes.
 This adds another layer of complexity to any multi-vehicle accident case.
-A skilled and experienced car accident attorney can help those injured determine who was at fault for the accident, and to obtain compensation for their injuries.
+A skilled and experienced Chicago car accident attorney can help those injured determine who was at fault for the accident and obtain compensation for their injuries.

 Negligence and Liability

-Most multi-vehicle crashes do not occur with three or more vehicles hitting each other at the same time.
+Most multi-car accidents do not occur with three or more vehicles hitting each other at the same time.
 Typically one vehicle hits another, which causes a chain reaction of more vehicles becoming involved in the crash.
-The sequence of events is important to analyze when determining who is liable, or responsible, for a crash.
-And, it is also important to bear in mind that more than one party can be responsible for a collision.
+The sequence of events is important to analyze when determining who is liable or responsible for a crash.
+It is also important to remember that more than one party can be responsible for a collision.

 For example, three vehicles are traveling on a highway in the same lane.
 The first vehicle, the one traveling in front of the others, stops abruptly.
-The vehicle behind the first vehicle then crashes into the back of the first vehicle.
+Another car behind the first vehicle then crashes into the rear-end of the first vehicle in the pile-up.
 This causes the third vehicle to crash into the back of the second vehicle.
 The passenger in the first vehicle is seriously hurt.
-Who is at fault?
+Who is at fault in a pile-up?

-Upon investigation and analysis, it may determined that each driver was responsible.
-The first driver acted negligently by stopping suddenly on a highway when they knew that vehicles behind them may not be able to stop in time.
-The second vehicle driver may be found liable because they were following the first vehicle too closely.
-This is acting negligently and so, the judge or jury may find the second driver responsible.
-The judge or jury may also find the third vehicle driver responsible if the investigations found that he or she was also following the second too closely.
+Upon investigation and analysis, it may be determined that each driver was responsible.
+The first driver acted negligently by stopping suddenly on a highway when they knew the vehicles behind them could not stop in time.
+The second vehicle driver may be liable because they followed the first vehicle too closely.
+This is acting negligently, and so the judge or jury may find the second driver responsible.
+The judge or jury may also find the third vehicle driver responsible if the investigations found that he or she was also following the car in front too closely in the pile-up.
 Thus, in the scenario posed, all 3 drivers are liable.
 A good lawyer would pursue all the drivers and their insurers.

 Due to the fact that multi-vehicle crashes often involve more than one negligent party, the legal concept of contributory negligence is often an important part of any multi-vehicle lawsuit.

-Using the same example, it is possible that the driver of the first vehicle could sue the driver of the second vehicle for crashing into him or her.
-If a court finds that the plaintiff was speeding and therefore had to stop in an unsafe manner, such as too abruptly, the fist driver may be assigned a percentage of fault.
-If the courts award him or her compensation, the total amount would be reduced by that same percentage.
+Using the same example, it is possible that the first vehicle’s driver could sue the second vehicle’s driver for crashing into him or her.
+If a court finds that the plaintiff was speeding and, therefore, had to stop in an unsafe manner, such as too abruptly, the first driver may be assigned a percentage of fault.
+If the courts award him or her compensation, the total amount would be reduced by that percentage.

 Determining Fault Can Be Difficult